 Cheques and bank cards in Spain

 Spanish banks do not generally issue chequebooks; payments are usually made using credit and debit cards instead, (or cash, of course).
 You will usually receive an annual fee for a Visa or MasterCard credit card; this will generally be around €30-40, and as in the UK, gold cards for higher earners come at a higher fee.

 Direct debits and paying bills

-All utility bills in Spain must be paid by direct debit, so it’s important to keep your account topped up to cover these inevitable monthly payments – and these will be taken from your account, whether you have money in them or not!
+All utility bills must be paid by direct debit, so it’s important to keep your bank account in Spain topped up to cover these inevitable monthly payments – and these will be taken from your account, whether you have money in them or not!
 Defaulting incurs fines and threats to cut off the water, gas or electricity supply.
 Some utility bills are paid monthly, others bi-monthly or quarterly – make sure you know how and when your bills will need to be paid.

 All utility bills in Spain must be paid by direct debit, so it’s important to keep your account topped up to cover these inevitable monthly payments.

 Nowadays, card payments in Spanish shops, restaurants and supermarkets are made with chip and pin.
 If you pay with a UK card, you will often be asked if you want the payment to be in euro or sterling – always say in euro as the exchange rate for exchanging the amount into sterling charged by the card company will be better than that given by the shop’s Spanish bank.
 Visa and MasterCard are accepted in most places – but the Spanish fall far behind other countries in accepting American Express cards, thanks to the additional charge that must be paid to Amex by businesses.

 If you think you may go overdrawn, make sure you arrange this with your bank before the account is bereft of money.
 Most banks offer a facility to borrow money up to €5000 to cover major expenses – but rates will vary depending on the type of bank account you have and whether you have good credit record.